tarrynn/capistrano-scm-s3/README.md

 # Capistrano::Scm::S3

-Grabs compressed source in tarball from S3
+Grabs compressed source in tarball from S3.

+Assumes your instance has an associated IAM role (or credentials on the host) to be able to copy down from S3.

 ```ruby
 group :development do